FrancescoCappio/ReSeND/README.md

 Multi node training is also supported.
 If you plan on using a lower number of GPUs you should modify the learning rate and the number of iterations accordingly using launch params `--learning_rate` and `--iterations`.

+We provide a pretrained model ready to be used for eval [here](https://drive.google.com/file/d/1rLgFPC27dCulOmlwpB4WXhIhGAmbjzQO/view?usp=sharing).
+Once downloaded the zip extract it in `outputs/ImageNet_resnet18_rel_transformer/`.

 ## Eval